1# Definite Samba Guide

 Samba-de-Roda scene in Barravento.

-Spiritual Samba – Dance and Rhythm
+Spiritual Samba

-Samba de Cabila, Samba de Caboclo, and Samba de Roda are played to ‘Caboclos’, ‘Marujos’, and ‘Boiaderos’ are examples of spiritual entities understood to be native to Brazil.
+Samba de Roda is ever-present in Candomblé and other Afro-Brazilian religions.
+The rhythm is especially played to the spiritual entities from Brazilian ground.
+The ‘Caboclos’, ‘Marujos’ and ‘Boiaderos’ are examples of spiritual entities understood to be native of Brazil.
 They are believed to be of mixed indigenous and African ethnicity.
-They embody what is known as the native Brazilian spirits, called ‘Encantados’ which translates to ‘enchanted’.
+They embody what is the native Brazilian spirits, called ‘Encantados’ which translates to ‘enchanted’.

 For the African spiritual entities, there are traditional rhythms that differ between affiliations, such as Ijexá and Opanije.
 While played differently in each ‘Terreiro’, these rhythms share common rhythmic properties.
 Meanwhile, for the native entities, Samba was used commonly, rhythmically very even.
 The use of Samba in ‘Terreiros’ created a specific kind of rhythm, closely tied to Samba de Roda, the Samba de Caboclo.